-This Operating and Financial Review explains the operations of Greater Gabbard OFTO Plc ('Company') and the main trends and factors underlying the development and performance of the Company during the year ended 31 March 2017, as well as those matters which are likely to affect its future development and performance.
+This Operating and Financial Review explains the operations of Greater Gabbard OFTO Plc ('Company') and the main trends and factors underlying the development and performance of the Company during the year ended 31 March 2018, as well as those matters which are likely to affect its future development and performance.

-Greater Gabbard OFTO Holdings Limited ("GGOHL") is an investment holding company whose sole business is the holdings of investments in its wholly owned subsidiaries.
+holdings of investments in its wholly owned subsidiaries.
 Greater Gabbard OFTO Intermediate Limited and Greater Gabbard OFTO PLC, which together form the Greater Gabbard OFTO Group ("the Group")

-GGOHL's subsidiary Greater Gabbard OFTO Plc (the "Company" and "the licensee"), is a holder of an Offshore Electricity Transmission Licence ("the licence") granted under the Electricity Act 1989.
+GGOHL's subsidiary Greater Gabbard OFTO Plc (the "Company" and "the licensee"), is a public company limited by shares and holder of an Offshore Electricity Transmission Licence ("the licence") granted under the Electricity Act 1989.
 The licence was awarded to the subsidiary on 26 November 2013 by The Gas and Electricity Markets Authority ("the Authority").

 The ultimate controlling parties of the Group are Equitix Transmission 2 Ltd and Equitix Capital Investors UK Cable Limited.
-The Group Companies are registered in England and Wales.
+The Group Companies are registered in England and Wates.
 United Kingdom.

-The subsidiary's principal activity is to provide an electricity transmission service to National Grid Electricity Transmission plc ("NGET") - the electricity transmission system operator for Great Britain.
+The Company principal activity is to provide an electricity transmission service to National Grid Electricity Transmission ple ("NGET") - the electricity transmission system operator for Great Britain.
 The subsidiary owns and operates a transmission system that electrically connects an offshore wind farm generator to the onshore transmission system operated by NGET.